sdqali/site/content/blog/2013-04-11-my-experience-working-remotely.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "My experience working remotely"
-date: 2013-04-11
-comments: true
 categories:
 - development
 - work
 - learn
 - reflections
+comments: true
+date: 2013-04-11
+ghcommentid: 59
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - development
 - work
 - learn
 - reflections
+title: My experience working remotely
 ---

 There has been a lot of debate in the tech community about working remotely and the willingness of employers to allow this option to their employees.
 At the very beginning of my career as a programmer, I had the opportunity to work on a distributed team.
 While the team was distributed, I was still working from an office and for almost half of the duration of my work on the team I had team members sitting beside me in the same office.
 Because of this, my scenario may not be representative of the population of programmers who work remotely.
 However, there are a number of things I learned from the experience that I would like to share.